Lorinda Cherry: Computer science career

 Cherry started as a Technical Assistant (TA) at Bell Labs in 1966, initially working in Acoustics and Speech Research on vocal tract simulation.
 She received her Masters in computer science from Stevens Institute of Technology in 1969.

 At Bell Labs, Cherry was involved in projects with Ken Knowlton and James L. Flanagan related to computer graphics that resulted in the computer animation language BEFLIX, and the Atoms program for creating images of three-dimensional stick-and-ball molecular models.
 She also worked with Manfred Schroeder to produce computer graphics for a show at the Brooklyn Museum.
 Her time spent writing FORTRAN programs for others' projects convinced Cherry that her own interests lay in pursuing systems work.

 For a period of about one year, Cherry was attached to the anti-ballistic missile Safeguard Program, working on the utility recording system.
 This change necessitated her relocating to Bell's Whippany, New Jersey, facility, as well as spending time at the test site located on the Kwajalein Atoll, where her husband had earlier been posted.
 Cherry monitored the results of missile test firings.
 Prior to her departure to Whippany, she confirmed with Samuel Pope Morgan Jr., then director of computing science research at Bell, that she would be able to return to her previous position.

 In 1971 Cherry joined the Computing Science Research Center, where her work focused on graphics, word processing, and language design.
 Some of her earliest work there consisted of configuring systems to run an early version of Unix written in assembly language.
 She was introduced to the system by Douglas McIlroy.

 Cherry participated in several projects that involved the statistical analysis of text.
-In one project, she and Robert Morris developed a technique to identify typographical errors using digrams and trigrams, a table of common English words, and the root-mean-square of the trigram indicies.
+In one project, she and Robert Morris developed a technique to identify typographical errors using digrams and trigrams, a table of common English words, and the root-mean-square of the trigram indices.
 This led to the development of typo, a program that became the de facto spell checker for Unix until spell replaced it.

 Cherry was promoted to a Member of the Technical Staff (MTS) in 1976, giving her more freedom to pursue her own projects.
 One of the first projects that she personally initiated after becoming a member of the technical staff also involved use of trigrams to compress the text contained in a telephone directory.

 After McIlroy had written the speak program for the Votrax speech synthesizer, work to add intonation was taken on by another researcher, possibly Brenda Baker.
 Cherry's contribution to the effort was to develop a tool to identify parts-of-speech.